Category: Offender Management

 An assessment is required to determine a prisoner's suitability to participate in any leaves of absence.
 For details regarding the assessment and approval process refer to procedure - Leave of Absence; and appendix - Considerations for Community Access (in-confidence)

-Prisoners received into the Queensland correctional system who have been extradited from another jurisdiction and are not currently serving a sentence of imprisonment must undergo the processes of admission, induction and have the Sentence Management Decision Making Record (SM-DMR) completed in IOMS.
+Prisoners received into the Queensland correctional system who have been extradited from another jurisdiction and are not currently serving a sentence of imprisonment must undergo the processes of admission and induction.

-Sentenced prisoners received into the Queensland correctional system, or Queensland sentenced prisoners who have been transferred/extradited to another State to be dealt with by law and are subsequently returned to Queensland, must undergo admission, induction, Risk of Reoffending - Prison Version (RoR-PV), a literacy and numeracy assessment, Offender Risk Need Inventory - Revised (ORNI-R) or Rehabilitation Needs Assessment (RNA) (if eligible), and an Offender Rehabilitation Plan (ORP) or review of existing plan (if appropriate).
-The SM-DMR must be updated in IOMS.
+Sentenced prisoners received into the Queensland correctional system, or Queensland sentenced prisoners who have been transferred/extradited to another State to be dealt with by law and are subsequently returned to Queensland, must undergo admission, induction, Risk of Reoffending - Prison Version (RoR-PV), a literacy and numeracy assessment, Rehabilitation Needs Assessment (RNA) the Sentence Management - Decision Making Record (SM-DMR), and an Offender Rehabilitation Plan (ORP) (if eligible), or review of existing plan.

-Sentenced prisoners transferred to Queensland for welfare purposes or to be dealt with by law and subsequently sentenced and determined to remain in Queensland, must undergo admission, induction, RoR-PV, a literacy and numeracy assessment, ORNI-R or RNA, and an ORP or review of existing plan (if eligible).
+Sentenced prisoners transferred to Queensland for welfare purposes or to be dealt with by law and subsequently sentenced and determined to remain in Queensland, must undergo admission, induction, RoR-PV, a literacy and numeracy assessment RNA and ORP (if eligible), or review of existing plan.
 The SM-DMR must be completed in IOMS.

 Sentenced prisoners transferred to Queensland to be dealt with by law, until their Queensland outstanding matter/s are finalised, must undergo admission, induction and have the SM-DMR completed in IOMS